Pawsitive Pooches

 Picture

-Every dog deserves a good, loving home.
+Every dog (and cat, too) deserves a good, loving home.
 There is no one formula, no one living situation, that defines a good home.
-An elderly woman living in an apartment with a bijon could be a wonderful, loving home, even though the dog has no other dog to play with and doesn’t have its own yard.
-A suburban dog with an acre to play in but not allowed up on the bed could also be a good home.
+An elderly woman living in an apartment with a senior chihuahua could be a wonderful, loving home, even though the dog has no other dog to play with and doesn’t have its own fenced in yard.
+But many dogs (and cats) love the company of other dogs (or cats) and those would probably do best in a home with their fellow species to play with and have companionship while the family is away working, etc. A hound dog mutt with an acre to play in but not allowed up on the bed could also be a good home.
 But there are some basics that every dog needs, regardless of where they live.

-The Most Important Part: A family that wants to make the dog part of the family.
-Dogs are social animals, pack animals, and their natural state is to be near their pack, in this case the family that cares for them.
-Dogs that are separated from their family, locked in a crate, or kept in the basement alone, often become anxious and unhappy.
+The Most Important Part: A family that wants to make the dog (or cat) a part of the family.
+Dogs are social animals, pack animals, and their natural state is to be near their pack; in this case the family that cares for them.
+Dogs that are separated from their family, locked in a crate for most of its life, or kept in the basement alone, often become anxious and unhappy.
 But a loving, inclusive family can give a dog a wonderful home, regardless of where they live.

 Access to water 24/7.
 As basic as this is, sometimes it gets overlooked.
 Dogs can drink a lot of water, and sometimes they are messy about it.
 It is important to regularly check their water bowl to make sure it is full.